boypt/armbian-nanopi-ethaddr-patch/README.md

     Linux nanopineo 4.14.18-sunxi #2 SMP Sat Feb 10 19:46:30 CET 2018 armv7l GNU/Linux

+Forked Repo Note:

+    As in Armbian 22.02, the problem still exists.
+But the original version patch would fail for the dts values changed.

+    Use `sun8i-h3-nanopi-neo.5.15.25.patch` to patch the new version.

 ## Quick solution

 For those who have no time to lose with explanations: